postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api add contract test](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Contract-Test1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Contract-Test1.png)

 In the above screen, select a corresponding collection from the list and click **Add Contract Test**.
-The contract test attached to the collection is now added to the API.
+The contract tests attached to the collection are now added to the API.

 ### Observing an API

-You can link your monitors running on collections in specific workspaces with an API.
+You can link your monitors running on collections in your current workspace with an API.

 In the **Observe** tab, click **Add a monitor**.
 The following screen opens: